miamcbride/Mia_McBride/README.md

 <br />

 ### Gait Data Collection and Analysis
-Used IMUs to track joint movement in x, y, and z planes when walking on different surfaces (indoor, stairs, uneven gravel).
+I used IMUs to track gait patterns in the X, Y, and Z planes when walking on different surfaces (indoor, stairs, uneven gravel).
 Trunk stability was evaluated by calculating RMS jerk taken from an IMU placed on C7.
 Multi-limb coordination was evaluated by tracking angular velocities of lower limb segments and then creating angle-angle graphs of the knee-ankle.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/3ef3944a-fca9-4247-8f7b-eee56c883884"/>
 </p>